puzzalea/grid/readme.md

 1. Copy the files in the  `scss` directory to your project.
 2. Adjust variables in the `_variables` partial to your needs.
 There is no need to edit the `_mixins` or `_grid` partials.
 The `puzzle-grid.scss` file indicates to order you will need to include the partials.
 In the `_variables` partial, you can change:
   - `$prefix` - String, the framework prefix.
-Maybe you don't need a prefix, just change it to an empty string.
-Maybe you want to use your own project prefix, idc.
+By default the prefix is an empty string, but if you think Puzzle Grid's classees will conflict with your styles or other frameworks, you can add a prefix.
+For example, if you change it to `pz-`, all Puzzle Grid classes will start with `pz-`, such as `pz-row`, `pz-col`, `pz-xs-12`, etc.
   - `$sizes` - SASS map, sizes/breakpoints for generating grid classes.
 The keys are the names of the breakpoints, and the values are the breakpoint size.
-Make more sizes, make less sizes, change the sizes, etc. I would advise having at least one "start" breakpoint set to `0` as the base of your grid (by default, this key is `xs`).
+Make more sizes, make less sizes, change the sizes, etc. I would advise having at least one "start" breakpoint set to `0` as the base of your grid (by default, this key is `xs`), and order them from smallest to largest for best mobile-first results.
   - `$max-width` - String, max width of rows.
   - `$col-num` - Integer, number of columns.
 By default you have a 12 column grid, but you can change it to whatever you like.
 Make a 37 column grid, go nuts.
   - `$miscellaneous_widths` - SASS map, miscellaneous column widths.
 Are your designers silly and say things like, "Oh, yeah, I'll design this in a 12 column grid," and then they put 5 things in a row? ¯\\\_(ツ)_/¯ No need to worry, Puzzle Grid offers the ability to create arbitrary classes.